← Back to Blog

 The Three Pillars of the Digital Identity Card

-When your email server contacts another server, a high-speed interrogation happens in milliseconds.
+When your email server contacts another server, like my Mail-in-a-Box server, a high-speed interrogation happens in milliseconds.
 The receiving server asks three specific questions.
 If your server doesn’t have the answers, your message might be relegated to the dreaded Spam folder, or outright blocked.

 1. SPF: The Approved Driver List